-4. You see, to everyone who believes, Christ is the end of a law leading to righteousness.

-- 5. For Moses writes about the righteousness which is by the law, that the man who does these things shall live by them. - 6.
-But the righteousness which is by faith speaks like this: "Do not say in your heart, 'Who shall ascend into heaven? '(that is, to bring Christ down), - 7. or, 'Who shall descend into the Abyss?' (that is, to bring Christ up from the dead)". - 8.
+- ¶1.Brothers, my heart's desire and prayer to God for Israel is for their salvation. - 2.
+I bear them witness, that they have a zeal for God, but not according to knowledge. - 3.
+For being ignorant of God's righteousness, and striving to maintain their own righteousness, they have not submitted to the righteousness of God. - 4.
+For to everyone who believes, Christ is the end of righteousness by law. - 5.
+Moses writes about the righteousness which is by the law, that the man who does these things "shall live by them". - 6.
+But the righteousness which is by faith speaks like this:" Do not say in your heart, 'Who shall ascend into heaven? '(that is, to bring Christ down), - 7. or, 'Who shall descend into the Abyss?' " (that is, to bring Christ up from the dead). - 8.
 But what does he say?
-"The word is near you, in your mouth and in your heart," that is, the word of faith that we preach, - 9. that if you confess with your mouth, "Lord Jesus", and believe in your heart that God raised him from the dead, you shall be saved. - 10.
+"The word is near you, in your mouth and in your heart."
+That is, the word of faith that we preach, - 9. that if you confess with your mouth, "Lord Jesus", and believe in your heart that God raised him from the dead, you shall be saved. - 10.
 For with the heart, one believes unto righteousness, and with the mouth, confession is made unto salvation. - 11.
 For the scripture says, "No one who believes on him will be put to shame." - 12.
-There is no difference between Jew and Greek, for the same Lord of all is rich toward all who call upon him, - 13. for "whoever shall call upon the name of the Lord shall be saved."29 - 14.
+There is no difference between Jew and Greek, for the same Lord of all is rich toward all who call upon him, - 13. for "Whoever shall call upon the name of the Lord shall be saved." - 14.
 But how shall they call on him in whom they have not believed?
 And how shall they believe in him of whom they have not heard?
 And how shall they hear without a preacher? - 15.
 And how shall they preach except they be sent?
-As it is written, "How beautiful are the feet of those who proclaim the gospel of peace, who proclaim the sweet message of good things!" - 16.
+As it is written, "How beautiful are the feet of those who proclaim the gospel of peace, who proclaim the sweet message of good things!"

+- ¶16.
 (Nevertheless, not everyone obeyed the gospel.
-For Isaiah says, "O LORD, who has believed our report?") - ¶17.
+For Isaiah says, "O LORD, who has believed our report?") - 17.
 So, faith comes from hearing, and hearing by the word of God. - 18.
 But I say, did they not hear?
-Of course they did.
+Of course, they did.
 "Their sound has gone out to all the land, and their words to the ends of the earth." - 19.
 But I say, did Israel not know?
 First, Moses said, "I will provoke you to jealousy by those who are not a people; by a foolish nation will I provoke you to anger." - 20.
 Then Isaiah is very bold and says, "I have been found by those who do not seek me.
 I have made myself known to those who do not ask for me." - 21.
-But to Israel he says, "I have stretched out my hands all day long to a disobedient and gainsaying people."
+Moreover, to Israel he says, "I have stretched out my hands all day long to a disobedient and contradicting people."